nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 ## Achieving Idempotent Processing in Kafka

-This will depend on what triggers the processing, what actions constitute the processing, and on the shape of the output.
+This will depend on the nature of processing, and on the shape of the output.
 To enable idempotent processing, the trigger for the processing - whether it be a Kafka message or an HTTP request - must carry a unique identifier (i.e. an idempotency key).

-### Consuming from Kafka (Idempotent Consumer Pattern)
+### Idempotent Consumer Pattern

 An [Idempotent Consumer Pattern](https://microservices.io/patterns/communication-style/idempotent-consumer.html) ensures that a Kafka consumer can handle duplicate messages correctly.
 You can make a consumer idempotent by recording in the database the IDs of the messages that it has processed successfully.
 When processing a message, a consumer can detect and discard duplicates by querying the database.

-#### Ordering of Messages
+### Ordering of Messages

 Choosing an appropriate topic key can help to ensure ordering guarantees within the same Kafka partition.
 For example, if messages are being processed in the context of a customer, using a customer ID as the topic key will ensure that messages for any individual customer will always be processed in the correct order.

-#### Retry Handling
+### Retry Handling

 Kafka's offset commits can be used to create a "transaction boundary" (not to be confused with Kafka transactions mentioned before) for retrying message processing in case of failure.
 The same message can then be consumed again until the consumer offset is committed.
 Retry handling is a complex topic and various strategies can be employed depending on the specific requirements of the application.
 Confluent has written about [Kafka Error Handling Patterns](https://www.confluent.io/en-gb/blog/error-handling-patterns-in-kafka/) that can be used to handle retries in a Kafka-based application.

-### Responding to REST calls

-When the trigger for the processing is a REST call, the client must be responsible for retrying the operation.
-The REST API must also include an idempotency key.
-Similarly to the Idempotent Consumer Pattern, received message IDs can be tracked in a database to handle idempotency.
-However, there is no ordering guarantee when responding to HTTP calls, and additional care must be taken to avoid certain race conditions during processing.

-## Writing Outputs to Kafka and maintaining Data Consistency
+## Publishing Output Messages to Kafka and maintaining Data Consistency

 When it comes to publishing messages back to Kafka after processing is complete, the complexity increases.
 In a Microservices architecture, services along with updating their own local data store they often need to notify other services within the organization of changes that have occurred.
 This is where event-driven architecture shines, allowing individual services to publish changes as events to a Kafka topic that can be consumed by other services.
 But how can this be achieved in a way that ensures data consistency and enables idempotent processing?

-### Responding to REST calls

-When processing a REST call, the retry strategy is out of the control of the application, making it more susceptible to failure scenarios and inconsistent states.
-To address this, the recommended approach is to use the Transactional Outbox Pattern and atomically update the database and publish a message to Kafka.

-### Consuming from Kafka
+### The simplest solution

-On the other hand, consuming from Kafka has a built-in retry mechanism.
+Consuming from Kafka has a built-in retry mechanism.
 If the processing is naturally idempotent, deterministic, and does not interact with other services (i.e. all its state resides in Kafka), then the solution can be relatively simple:

 1) Consume the message from a Kafka topic.
 2) Process the message.